-The Trust founders 2002 vision remains to establish a lush corridor the full length of the Maraetōtara River.
+The Trust founders vision from 2002 remains: to establish a lush corridor the full length of the Maraetōtara River.
 The project’s aims include to improve the ecosystem and to establish permanent reserved habitats for regenerating native plants, birds and wildlife.

 Maraetōtara River previously suffered degradation from livestock pollution, willow tree infestation, and a general lack of care and protection of river margins.

-The project continues successfully led by Maraetōtara Tree Trust volunteers.
-Seedlings propagation, planting and ongoing trees aftercare is funded by charitable donations, and grants gained by MTT people.
+The project continues to this day, successfully led by Maraetōtara Tree Trust volunteers.
+The propagation of seedlings, planting and ongoing aftercare of trees is funded by charitable donations and grants gained by MTT people.
 The project is also regularly assisted by voluntary work in the river by various community groups, schools, farmers from the valley and others.

 LAWA (Land, Air, Water Aotearoa) data